syamdanda/Java-Interview-Preparation/README.md

 When will an object’s Finalize() method Invoke<br/>
 Will garbage collection guarantee that a program won’t run out of memory<br/>
 Is a class subclass of itself<br/>

+## JUnit

+1. Explain what is JUnit?
+2. Mention what is the difference between JUnit and TestNG?
+3. Mention different methods of exception handling in JUnit?
+4. Explain who should use JUnit – a developer or tester?
+Why you use JUnit to test your code?
+5. What are the important JUnit annotations?
+6. What are the features of JUnit?
+7. What are the useful JUnit extensions?
+8. Explain what is Unit Test Case?
+9. Explain how you can write a simple JUnit test case?
+10. Explain what is meant by ignoring test in JUnit?
+11. What are the top advantages of writing unit tests?
+12. How is code cyclomatic complexity related to unit tests?
+13. What is mocking and stubbing?
+Did you use any mocking framework?
+14. What is unit testing method-naming convention that you follow?
+15. What do following JUnit test annotations mean?
+16. Why does JUnit only report the first failure in a single test
+17. What is Junit Test Fixture
+18.